ericchapman80/mycloud-restsdk-recovery-script/docs/IMPROVEMENT_TASKS.md

         - Compare PR branch performance to the current main branch.
         - Integrate the best changes, refactor as needed, and update documentation.

-## 8. Task List Maintenance 🔄 **Ongoing**
+## 8. Task List Maintenance ✅ **Complete**
 - **User Story:** As a developer, I want this list of improvement and optimization tasks to be tracked in the repo, so that progress can be monitored and tasks can be assigned or prioritized.
-    - **Implementation Approach:**
+    - **Implementation Approach (Final):**
-        - Keep the improvement task list up to date as work progresses.
-        - Add new user stories or implementation notes as new issues are discovered.
+        - The improvement task list has been kept up to date throughout development, with new user stories and implementation notes added as issues were discovered and addressed.
-        - Use the task list for prioritization and progress tracking.
+        - The list has been used for prioritization, progress tracking, and documentation of completed work.

 ## 9. Automated Testing and Test Harness ⏳ **To Do**
 - **User Story:** As a developer, I want a robust, easy-to-use automated test harness (using pytest and/or unittest) to protect against functional drift and regressions as the codebase evolves.